Developer Program Policies

 If your product is associated with a security vulnerability that could be exploited to compromise another application, service, browser, or system, we may remove your product from the Chrome Web Store and take other measures to protect users.
 In such an event, you may be contacted about remediation steps required to restore the product.

 Extensions must be marketed responsibly.
+The set of functionalities promised by the extension must be stated clearly and in a transparent manner.
+The outcome of any user interaction should match the reasonable expectations that were set with the user.
 Extensions that use or benefit from deceptive installation tactics will be removed from the Chrome Web Store.

 Deceptive installation tactics include: